Greg Mancz: Houston Texans

+On August 31, 2018, Mancz signed a two-year contract extension with the Texans through the 2020 season.
+Due to an injury to Senio Kelemete, he started the Week 3 game against the New York Giants at left guard.
+Mancz also started at right guard in Weeks 7, 8, and 14 due to injuries from Zach Fulton.
+Overall, Mancz played in all 16 games, starting four, in 2018.
+He also appeared in one playoff game.

+Mancz suffered an ankle injury during the 2019 preseason that caused him to miss the first two games of the regular season.
+He started at right guard in Week 4 against the Carolina Panthers in place of the injured Zach Fulton, but suffered a concussion late in the game that caused him to miss the next five contests.
+Mancz then returned to play in the Texans' final seven games of the season, all in a non-starting role.
+Overall, he appeared in nine games, starting one, during the 2019 season.
+He also appeared in two playoff games.
+During the offseason, he underwent arthroscopic surgery for his ankle injury from the 2019 preseason.

 On September 5, 2020, Mancz was released by the Texans and signed to the practice squad the next day.
-He was elevated to the active roster on November 7, November 14, November 21, and January 2, 2021, for the team's weeks 9, 10, 11, and 17 games against the Jacksonville Jaguars, Cleveland Browns, New England Patriots, and Tennessee Titans, and reverted to the practice squad after each game.
-Mancz was released on January 7, 2021.
+He was elevated to the active roster on November 7, November 14, November 21, and January 2, 2021, for the team's Weeks 9, 10, 11, and 17 games against the Jaguars, Cleveland Browns, Patriots, and Titans, and reverted to the practice squad after each game.
+Overall, he played in four games, starting none, during the 2020 season.
+Mancz was released from the practice squad on January 7, 2021.

-Baltimore Ravens
+Later career

-On January 12, 2021, Mancz signed with the practice squad of the Baltimore Ravens.
-On January 29, 2021, Mancz signed a reserve/futures contract with the Ravens.
+On January 12, 2021, Mancz was signed to the practice squad of the Baltimore Ravens.
+On January 29, Mancz signed a reserve/futures contract with the Ravens.

-Miami Dolphins

-On August 28, 2021, Mancz was traded to the Miami Dolphins, along with a 2022 seventh-round pick, in exchange for a 2022 sixth-round pick.
-He was placed on injured reserve on November 10, 2021.
-He was activated on December 18.